Preparing Your Book Marketing Campaign for Success

 - Writing – You’ll need to write original content based on the book that can be pitched exclusively to print and online media.
 Excerpts can be used in a pinch, but writing a byline or thought leadership piece specific to a target media outlet is very effective.
-Not only does it showcase your credibility and the subject matter you’re writing about, but it’s also great for SEO when media search of your name.
+Not only does it showcase your credibility and the subject matter you’re writing about, but it’s also great for SEO when media search for your name.

 - Social Media – Three-to-six months before you have a finished book, you want to either create or refine your social media platforms.
 You don’t need to be on every platform.
 We suggest picking two at first and spending time to populate and engage.
 As a guideline, Twitter is good for most genres.
-Instagram is a MUST for fiction and LinkedIn is recommended for business and leadership.
+Instagram is a MUST for fiction, and LinkedIn is recommended for business and leadership.
 You’ll need to be active on your platforms – especially when the book is out.
 Engage with other authors and influencers in your subject area.
 Social is a great vehicle to communicate with the audience you want to reach.

-- Invest – You’ll need to invest in a web designer (if you don’t have a website), a social media person (if you don’t have the time) and an article writer/content generator (if you’re unable.)
-These are all key activities that will need to happen once your book is out and if you are unwilling or unable to do them, you should consider investing in someone who can assist.
+- Invest – You’ll need to invest in a web designer (if you don’t have a website), a social media person (if you don’t have the time), and an article writer/content generator (if you’re unable.)
+These are all key activities that will need to happen once your book is out, and if you are unwilling or unable to do them, you should consider investing in someone who can assist.

 - Amazon Optimization – If you’re self-published, you need to take the time to get your Amazon page in order.
-Make sure you have a short but concise book description and it’s paramount you have an author bio and photo (claimed through your Author Central page) and you add categories where your book can be discovered.
+Make sure you have a short but concise book description, and it’s paramount you have an author bio and photo (claimed through your Author Central page), and you add categories where your book can be discovered.
 Videos are a nice addition to your Amazon page.
 Record a short (15-30) second video about the book and what you hope readers take away from it.

 - Get your website ready – Last, but certainly NOT least.
 Make sure your website is ready.
 You’ll want a tab dedicated to the book.
-If your book isn’t published yet, make sure a preorder link/info including date is prominent on your page.
+If your book isn’t published yet, make sure a preorder link/info, including date, is prominent on your page.
 And keep it updated with blog posts or any other assets so the site is fresh and can be used.
 Always keep SEO in mind with your website.
 Using keywords with high search volumes will help people find your website and, as a result, your book.

 Don’t panic.
 You got this!
-You’ve done the hardest thing and that’s writing the book.
+You’ve done the hardest thing, and that’s writing the book.